-- Minimize VM overload.
-Only one module is necessary per workload instance, lowering the impact on CPU and throughput. - Automatic Module scaling.
-As new workloads are spun up, GigaVUE-FM interoperates with the compute instance APIs and the cloud vendor's management tools to instantiate new modules.
+- Minimize agent overload.
+Only one agent is necessary per instance, which lowers the impact on their CPU utilization rates. - Reduce application downtime.
+Modules are automatically configured to redirect copied traffic as required, which avoids the need for infrastructure redesigns when adding new tools. - Automatic Module scaling.
+As new workloads are installed, GigaVUE-FM interoperates with the compute instance APIs and the cloud vendor's management tools to instantiate new modules. - Reduce application and data egress costs.
+Pass or drop rules filter traffic of interest prior to sending it to the GigaVUE V Series.